worksome/graphql-standards/rfcs/20220620-non_nullable_lists_input_types-fields.md

 outcome?

 Sometimes users would like to not supply a list when doing input objects.
-However as the rules enforces all list to be non-nullable, this is not possible
+However as the rules enforces all list to be non-nullable, this is not possible.

 ## User impact

 > Is the impact on users major?
 How will they benefit from this proposal?

 None.
-There are no breaking changes, it's only loosening the current rules
+There are no breaking changes, it's only loosening the current rules.

 ## Design Proposal